-Dashi is a Japanese made soup stock or cooking stock used in a variety of Japanese dishes.
+Dashi is a Japanese soup stock or cooking stock used in a variety of Japanese dishes.

-This liquid stock (flavoring) is used as the basis for all sorts of soups by the Japanese and the reason for that is because it accentuates the savory flavor as umami.
+This liquid stock (flavoring) is used as the base for all sorts of soups.
+The Japanese love it and the reason for that is because it accentuates the savory flavor as umami.

 The flour base (also called batter) of grilled foods like the okonomiyaki and takoyaki also uses dashi as an essential flavoring ingredient.

 When making a Japanese soup, you want to start off with an easy to dissolve dashi powder like the Ajinomoto – Hon Dashi (Soup Stock) because it’s full of umami flavor and goes well with almost anything.

 In this post, I’ll be sharing the best instant dashi you can buy.

 |Best Powder: Ajinomoto – Hon Dashi (Soup Stock)||(view more images)|